fharper/speakerkit/abstracts.md

 ### How to become an open source contributor in 10 steps

 Participating in an open source project can be intimidating, even for experienced developers.
 You might start asking yourself things like ‘Where should I start?
-Do I have the skill set to provide valuable input??
+Do I have the skill set to provide valuable input?
 Will my suggestion or code be well received?
 Does it even make sense for me to become a contributor?’
 Those are all valid questions and I will help answer them all by giving you an easy 10-step program to become an OSS contributor.

 #### Details

 Open source is part of every developer's life these days: if it's not from your own, a library or framework you are probably using has some open building pieces.
 Still, it's a minimal part of our community that participate, so I want to help people understand the many ways they can start to be a contributor today, right after the talk.
 The secret sauce?
 It's not just about code.
-I'll base this on my personal experience working on OSS projects and for OSS companies.
+I'll base this on my experience working on OSS projects and for OSS companies.

 Contributing to a project in the open is often scary.
 I want to demystify this, lower down the barrier to entry and give some tips on how to start and be one of our technology heroes.
 Yes, the title is cheesy, but I guess those titles work: we all clicked on that article someone shared on Facebook!